 Women of Color Courageous Conversations Series

-Courageous Conversations is program designed to positively impact the collegiate experiences of undergraduate women who identify as Asian American, Black and Latina through themed dialogues.
-Given the process of forming identity, wherein a sense of self develops through growth in self-understanding, self-concept, individual differences from others, and social roles, Courageous Conversations target the psychological and emotional wellness of Women of Color through the lens of racial and ethnic identity.
+Courageous Conversations is a program designed to positively impact the collegiate experiences of undergraduate women who identify as Asian American, Black and Latina through themed dialogues.
+Given the process of forming identity, wherein a sense of self-develops through growth in self-understanding, self-concept, individual differences from others, and social roles, Courageous Conversations target the psychological and emotional wellness of Women of Color through the lens of racial and ethnic identity.
 This program provides a healthy environment for the exploration of issues surrounding students’ specific communities and assists in their holistic development and support at Texas A&M University.

 Contact: Dr. Tonya Driver